 - Roast for 2 minutes at moderate heat.
 Add onion, garlic, ginger, chili and the cilantro stems and sauté for 2 more minutes.

-Now add 2 tablespoons cashews, 1 tablespoon curry powder, 2 tablespoons soy sauce, 2 tablespoons peas and 1 tablespoon cranberries or raisins and stir-fry a little, then add the cooked and cooled rice and stir-fry a little more.
+Now add 2 tablespoons cashews, 1 tablespoon curry powder, 2 tablespoons soy sauce, 2 tablespoons peas and 1 tablespoon cranberries or raisins and stir-fry a little, then add the cooked and cooled rice and the “egg” and stir-fry a little more.

 - Add the red cabbage, stir well and serve in the pineapple boat topped with cilantro leaves.